pinterest/snappass/README.rst

 `REDIS_HOST` this should be set by Redis, but you can override it if you want.
 Defaults to `"localhost"`

+`REDIS_PORT` is the port redis is serving on, defaults to 6379

+`SNAPPASS_REDIS_DB` is the database that you want to use on this redis server.
+Defaults to db 0

 Docker
 ------